 Tax Deductible Donations

-Tax deductible donations support the Albany Community Trust, a Federal 501(c)(3), in their revival of our only general store AND, depending upon your income tax situation, may help reduce your tax liability.
+Tax deductible eligible donations support the Albany Community Trust, a Federal 501(c)(3), in their revival of our only general store AND, depending upon your income tax situation, may help reduce your tax liability.
 The Albany General Store was closed August 2013 due to a fire.
 The nearest place to gather with friends for morning coffee, get a quick meal, gas, grocery staples, prepared foods and baked goods is several miles away.

 Life 100 Years Ago to Today

-- In years past, Albany was a bustling town.
+In years past, Albany was a bustling town.
 It had many dairies, farm equipment sales and repair businesses, grain mills, saw mills, loggers, blacksmiths, doctors, farriers, grain dealers, veterinarians, shops, dance halls, a restaurant, a hotel… These businesses and services were part of bustling towns one hundred years ago.
 With the disappearance of job opportunities in town, many residents migrated to cities for jobs and some to live.
 Businesses followed.
 With advances in technologies, many of the trades required in the past have disappeared or drastically reduced in numbers.
 Those who continued to live here, but worked elsewhere, did their shopping, saw to medical care, had their cars repaired…in the more developed towns and cities.
 Over the years Albany has had seven general stores.
 Sometimes two at a time.
-What continues to remain an important part of life in Vermont’s small rural towns is their general stores.